Understanding Radiation Therapy

 - Your periods will stop and you may have menopausal symptoms.
 These may include hot flushes, dry skin, vaginal dryness, mood swings, trouble sleeping (insomnia) and tiredness.

-- If vaginal dryness is a problem, take more time before and during sex to give yourself time to become aroused.
-Extra lubrication may make intercourse more comfortable.
+- If vaginal dryness is a problem, take more time before and during sex to become aroused.
+Using lubrication may also make intercourse more comfortable.

 - Discuss changes to your libido with your partner so they understand how you’re feeling.